 FIRE ACADEMY CLOSINGS

-If, for any reason, the MCFA is forced to suspend operations (inclement weather, natural disaster, etc.) notice of the closing will be broadcast over radio station WCTC-AM at 1450 or WMCQ-FM at 98.3 or call (732) 727-0008.
+If, for any reason, the MCFA is forced to suspend operations (inclement weather, natural disaster, etc.) notice of the closing will be broadcast over radio station WCTC-AM at 1450 or WMCQ-FM at 98.3 or you may call (732) 727-0008.

 Every effort will be made to reschedule suspended classes at the earliest available date.
 Students will be informed of the rescheduling when the class next meets.